 Agriculture is the art and science of cultivating crops and rearing of animals which are of interest to man.
 It is the oldest industry in the world and 75% of the world populations engage in agriculture.
 Agriculture started on a humble beginning as subsistence level and has grown to commercial level.
 The pursuit of increased productivity and scarcity of farmlands as a result of urbanization as farmlands are used for other purposes such as building of factories, industries, houses, road and rail constructions etc. hence resulting to higher rate of unemployment and poverty, gave rise to the agricultural extension services, which is necessary for any expanded programmes of agricultural development.
 The effort to boast the efficiency in the agricultural production, man has to specialize in some specific areas in agriculture.
 Among these areas of specialization include agricultural extension, animal production, crop production fisheries etc (Stępień, 2007 and Juszczyk, 2004).

 Crop production is one of the areas of specialization in agriculture.
 This involves the cultivation of crops by the farming household which could be either in subsistence or commercial type of agriculture.
 These crops grown could be arable, biennial or permanent crops.
 The cultivation of arable crops in subsistence farming is not capital intensive as propagules sometimes could be source for in the wild as they grow in their natural habitat as volunteer crops, given to farmers by friends, relatives or well-wishers.
 Although new varieties can be introduced or purchase from the ministry of agriculture for higher productivity (Marford, 2021).
 Apparently, crop farming is generally less expensive than animal production due to factors like lower labor requirements, and the potential for higher yields per unit of land or grown on potted growth media.
 Many people are living in an environment where the compound are floored with concrete which is impossible to grow crops on the soil.
 It is the duty of the extension agents to encourage individuals living in confined, floored spaces to grow crops, this they do by demonstrating successful vertical farming stacked containers, or hydroponics, as these techniques maximize space utilization as well as offering access to affordable materials for creating vertical gardens or containers, such as pallets, plastic containers, or recycled materials (Anaeto et al, 2012).
 They can also offer moral support and encouragement to those who may feel discouraged because of the confined environment which they find themselves, helping them to utilize the little available space within their domain and follow-up visitation to provide personalized advice and support.
 Agricultural extension agent has contributed immensely to the improvement of standards of living by dissemination knowledge and skills to farmers, which has helped in increment of agricultural productivity and incomes to the farmers.
 They act as a link between research and farmers, hence they are seen as farmers’ friend.
-They take farmers problems to the research institutes and returns with solutions, such solution is disseminating information on modern farming techniques, improved inputs, and sustainable practices (Eze, et al 2023).
-This ultimately contributes to better livelihoods, food security, and overall rural development
+They take farmers problems to the research institutes and returns with solutions, such solution is disseminating information on modern farming techniques, improved inputs, and sustainable practices (Eze, et al., 2023).
+This ultimately contributes to better livelihoods, food security, and overall rural development.